Uncontested Divorce in TN

 Many couples planning to file for divorce hope to complete the process as quickly and painlessly as possible.
 Divorce is a financial, emotional, and psychological challenge for everyone involved, and many feel the legal hurdles of a trial add unnecessary stress and suffering to the process.

-Generally, uncontested divorce (also known as a simplified or agreed divorce) is the most efficient and cost-effective option, often taking 60-90 days.
-However, not everyone will qualify for this streamlined procedure.
-You and your spouse must agree on all aspects of the divorce and, therefore, not require the assistance of a judge in a court of law.
+In Tennessee, uncontested divorce (known as a simplified or agreed divorce) is the most efficient and cost-effective option, often taking 60-90 days.
+You and your spouse must agree on all aspects of the divorce and not require the assistance of a judge in a court of law.
+Not everyone will qualify for this streamlined procedure.
 Mediation is an option for those who want to get an uncontested divorce but do not yet agree on all points.

 Filing an Agreed Divorce in Tennessee with Children